kballard237/AC209a-Final-Project/README.md

 ### Application of Light Classification Model

-Predicting whether light is artifical, natural or off could be useful for the development of a lamp/house lighting that emits a natural pattern of light throughout the day to mirror natural light in a given space and match a user's light needs in that space.
-Additionally, quanitifying and classifying light may be of interest in the real estaste business, as having rooms with certain durations and intensities of light may be of interest to potential buyers.
+Predicting whether light is artificial, natural or off could be useful for the development of a lamp/house lighting that emits a natural pattern of light throughout the day to mirror natural light in a given space and match a user's light needs in that space.
+Additionally, quantifying and classifying light may be of interest in the real estate business, as having rooms with certain durations and intensities of light may be of interest to potential buyers.

 ### Sensor 1 Issues